woocommerce/qit-cli/README.md

 ## Support

-You can open a GitHub issue in this repository if you need support with the CD Client.
+You can open a GitHub issue in this repository if you need support with QIT CLI.